anyoptimization/pymoo/docs/source/operators/survival.md

 +++

-In the following examples the code for plotting was ommited although it is available at the [end of the page](#plots).
+In the following examples the code for plotting was omitted although it is available at the [end of the page](#plots).

 ```{code-cell} ipython3
 from pymoo.algorithms.moo.nsga2 import NSGA2